Activities of the IOM Migration Information Centre (MIC) as of 31 December 2018

 MIC is a counselling centre of the International Organization for Migration (IOM) in Slovakia, whose main objective is to promote integration of migrants in Slovakia.
 It has been providing its services since 2006.
 MIC is the first and unique information centre in Slovakia that provides comprehensive services to foreigners at one place.
 MIC services include legal, social and vocational counselling, retraining and further education, inclusion in the labour market and support of community life of foreigners.

-MIC’s clients come from more than 100 countries, however most from Ukraine, Russia, Serbia, India, Iran, the US and South Korea.
+MIC’s clients come from more than 160 countries, however most from Ukraine, Russia, Serbia, India, Iran and the US.

 More information on: www.mic.iom.sk

 The results of training and capacity building of professionals (Strengthening of intercultural skills and regional cooperation of professionals working with migrants in the Slovak Republic) as of 31 May 2015

 From 2010 to 2015, IOM trainings and the follow-up workshops on migration, intercultural skills and regional cooperation, have been attended by more than 510 employees of the state and public administration, who work with migrants in the Slovak Republic.
 Participants acquire skills in intercultural communication, knowledge in the field of migration and integration of migrants in Slovakia, which may be utilised when working with migrants and to strengthen the cooperation between the institutions.